Why is everyone hiring and no one getting hired? - NewsBreak

 Kirchner stressed the usefulness of cover letters.

 “I think it’s important that in the cover letters, candidates acknowledge they have all the qualifications but here’s why I’m interested in this position or industry,” Kirchner said.
 “Maybe they have a master’s but want to go into a field that’s different and they want to learn or want more flexibility.
-Comments like that give the hiring manager someone who is interested and not just someone who is overqualified.”When can I enroll in Affordable Care Act benefits?
+Comments like that give the hiring manager someone who is interested and not just someone who is overqualified.”As labor shortage continues, employers are offering free cars, prizes and bonuses to workers

 Labor shortages have persisted longer than many economists expected, deepening a mystery at the heart of the job market.
 Companies are eager to add workers and have posted a near-record number of available jobs.
 Unemployment remains elevated.
 The economy still has 5 million fewer jobs than it did before the pandemic.